temporalio/documentation/docs-src/clusters/how-to-install-temporal-cli.md

 sidebar_label: Run a development server
 ---

-The following section describes how to install the [Temporal CLI](/cli) and start a development server that you can interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs, [Web UI](/web-ui), and [CLI](/cli) commands to test and develop applications.
+This section describes how to install the [Temporal CLI](/cli) and run a development Cluster.
+The local development Cluster comes packaged with the [Temporal Web UI](/web-ui).

-**For information on deploying a [production environment](/cluster-deployment-guide), see the [Temporal Cloud](/cloud) documentation.**
+For information on deploying and running a production Cluster, see the [Cluster deployment guide](/cluster-deployment-guide), or sign up for [Temporal Cloud](/cloud) and let us run your production Cluster for you.

-Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and web UI that runs as a single process with zero runtime dependencies.
-It supports persistence to disk and in-memory mode through SQLite.
+Temporal CLI is a tool for interacting with a Temporal Cluster from the command line and it includes a distribution of the Temporal Server and Web UI.
+This local development Cluster runs as a single process with zero runtime dependencies and it supports persistence to disk and in-memory mode through SQLite.

 **Install the Temporal CLI**